El Salto River

 The El Salto River, Engaño River, or Tigre River is a natural watercourse that flows through the Patagonian territories of Argentina (Chubut Province), where it is called "Engaño", and Chile (Los Lagos Region), where it is called "Tigre" or "El Salto".
-It is a left-bank tributary of the Carrenleufú/Palena River.
+It is a left-bank tributary of the Palena River.

 Course

-The river originates in Argentina north of Lake General Vintter/Palena, at Cerro de la Virgen (not to be confused with Picacho de la Virgen), formed by the confluence of several small but abundant streams draining from lakes situated around 1000 m above sea level, collectively known as the Lagunas del Río Engaño.
+The river originates in Argentina north of Vintter Lake, at Cerro de la Virgen (not to be confused with Picacho de la Virgen), formed by the confluence of several small but abundant streams draining from lakes situated around 1000 m above sea level, collectively known as the Lagunas del Río Engaño.
 These include Lago Berta inferior and Lago Berta superior.

 Once formed, the river flows northwest.
 Shortly after receiving the abundant Arroyo Las Horquetas, it turns west.
-Three kilometers later, it receives the waters of Valle Hondo, followed by Arroyo Patria from Laguna Virgen.
+Three kilometers later, it receives the waters of Hondo Valley, followed by Arroyo Patria from Laguna Virgen.

 It then heads north before crossing the border into Chile, where it is known as Río Salto or Río Tigre.
 A few kilometers after entering Chile, it abruptly turns southwest until receiving the Río El Azul from the south.
-At the confluence, the Tigre turns north, receives the outflow from Laguna Negra, and finally turns west to empty into the Carrenleufú/Palena River west of the town of Palena.
+At the confluence, the Tigre turns north, receives the outflow from Laguna Negra, and finally turns west to empty into the Palena River west of the town of Palena.

 The Argentine portion of the basin, located in Languiñeo Department, covers 320 km2.
 Annual precipitation ranges from 1,500 to 2,000 mm.
 Precipitation is also abundant in Chilean territory.

 In the Argentine basin, the Lagunas del Río Engaño include Lago Berta inferior, Lago Berta superior, Lago Engaño, Laguna Cóndor, and Lago Falso Engaño.